hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 Remote runs in Terraform Cloud use:

-- Run-Specific variables set via the command line or in your local environment (require a `TF_VAR` prefix).
+- Run-Specific variables set via the command line or in your local environment.
+Terraform only uses the environment variables from your shell environment that are prefixed with `TF_VAR`.
 - Workspace-Specific Terraform and environment variables set in the workspace.
 - Variable sets applied to the workspace.
 - Terraform variables from any `*.auto.tfvars` files included in the configuration.

-Refer to [Variables](/docs/cloud/workspaces/variables.html) for more details about variable types, variable scopes, and how to set run-specific variables through the command line.
+Refer to [Variables](/docs/cloud/workspaces/variables.html) for more details about variable types, variable scopes, variable precedence, and how to set run-specific variables through the command line.

 ## Remote Working Directories